2022 New Hampshire Executive Council election

-The 2022 New Hampshire Executive Council elections will take place on November 8, 2022, to elect all five members of the Executive Council of New Hampshire.
+The 2022 New Hampshire Executive Council elections took place on November 8, 2022, to elect all five members of the Executive Council of New Hampshire.
 The party primaries were held on September 13.
+These elections are notable because although Democrats won the majority of the votes in the five concurrent elections, they only won one of the five seats.

 District 1

 After redistricting, the 1st district includes six of New Hampshire's thirteen charter cities: Berlin, Dover, Franklin, Laconia, Rochester, and Somersworth.
 Towns in the district include Alton, Belmont, Conway, Durham, Farmington, Gilford, Meredith, Wakefield, and Wolfeboro.
-The incumbent is Republican Joseph Kenney.
-Kenney, first elected in 2014 special election, is running for re-election.
+The incumbent was Republican Joseph Kenney.
+Kenney, first elected in 2014 special election, was running for re-election.